stbnrivas/dataModels/specs/StreetLighting/Streetlight/doc/spec.md

 An entity of type `Streetlight` represents a urban streetlight.
 Actually, there will be an entity of type `Streetlight` per lamp.
 Thus, if a particular pole holds more than one lantern there will be as many streetlight entites as installed lamps.
 As a result there might be more than one streetlight entity per location.
 A `Steeetlight` entity does not contain any attribute corresponding to structural characteristics.
 Such data is captured by entities of type `StreetlightModel`.

 ## Data Model

+The data model is defined as shown below:

 + `id` : Entity's unique identifier.

 + `type` : It must be equal to `Streetlight`.

 + `location` : Streetlight's location represented by a GeoJSON Point.
     + Attribute type: `geo:json`.
     + Normative References: [https://tools.ietf.org/html/draft-ietf-geojson-03](https://tools.ietf.org/html/draft-ietf-geojson-03)
     + Mandatory if `address` is not present.

 + `address` : Civic address where the streetlight is located.
     + Normative References: [https://schema.org/address](https://schema.org/address)
     + Mandatory if `location` is not present.

 + `areaServed` : Higher level area to which this streetlight belongs to.
 It can be used to group streetlights per responsible, district, neighbourhood, etc.
     + Attribute type: [Text](https://schema.org/Text)
     + Optional

 + `circuit` : The circuit to which this streetlight connects to and gets power from.
 Typically it will contain an identifier that will allow to obtain more information about such circuit.
     + Attribute type: [Text](http://schema.org/Text)
     + Optional

 + `refStreetlightModel` : Streetlight's model.
     + Attribute type : Reference to a [StreetlightModel](../../StreetlightModel/doc/spec.md) entity.
     + Optional

 + `refStreetlightControlCabinet` : If this streetlight is individually controlled, reference to the control cabinet in charge of.
     + Attribute type : Reference to a [StreetlightControlCabinet](../../StreetlightControlCabinet/doc/spec.md) entity.
     + Optional

 + `status` : The overall status of this street light.
     + Attribute type: [Text](http://schema.org/Text)
     + Allowed values: one Of (`ok`, `defectiveLamp`, `columnIssue`, `brokenLantern`)
         + Or any other value meaningful to the application and not covered by the values above.
     + Attribute metadata:
         + `timestamp`: Timestamp when the last update of the attribute happened.
             + Type: [DateTime](http://schema.org/DateTime)